sailfish009/openstructure/modules/img/base/doc/img.rst

      Creates and returns a new image that contains a copy of a portion of the original image.
-The extracted image keeps the same :ref:`data-type` of the original image, but extractions from images in the 'FREQEUNCY' or 'HALF FREQUENCY' domains result in 'COMPLEX' 'SPATIAL' images.
-This transformation is necessary, since the there is no guarantee that the extracted 'FREQUENCY' sub-image is centered around the origin and hence back-transformable to 'SPATIAL'.
+The extracted image keeps the same :ref:`data-type` of the original image, but extractions from images in the 'FREQEUNCY' or 'HALF FREQUENCY' domains result in :obj:`COMPLEX ` :obj:`SPATIAL` images.
+This transformation is necessary, since the there is no guarantee that the extracted :obj:`FREQUENCY` sub-image is centered around the origin and hence back-transformable to :obj:`SPATIAL`.

      :param extent: Portion of the image to extract
      :type  extent: :class:`Extent`